Search

 - Please do not bring alcohol or glass bottles.
 Santa Fe Brewing Company will be on hand offering a nice variety of local craft beer.

-- Bring your water bottle, as we will have water stations on site.
+- Bring your water bottle as we will have FREE water stations, as well as other drink options from Santa Fe Tea.

 Register for the event to get updates on schedules, vendors and activities, as well as info on future free programs and other events around Santa Fe and Albuquerque.